Equivariant Elliptic Cohomology and Mapping Stacks: Equivariant Elliptic Hochschild Homology

 \section{Equivariant Elliptic Hochschild Homology}

-In this section we study the local behaviour of equivariant elliptic Hochschild homology $\cHH_E([X/T])$ when $X$ is a smooth variety over $k$ equipped with an action of $T$.
+In this section we study the local behaviour of equivariant elliptic Hochschild homology when $X$ is a smooth variety over $k$ equipped with an action of $T$.
 We relate this to Hochschild homology and equivariant elliptic cohomology.
-In particular, this involves completing the quasi-constant maps at the constants and comparing this formal stack with the completion of the loop space at the constant maps.
+In particular, this involves completing the quasi-constant maps at the constant maps and comparing this with the completion of the loop space at the constant loops.
 A localization phenomenon, combined with the group structure on the elliptic curve $E$, allows for the computation of the completions over all closed points of $E_T$.
-Our main results in this section are direct analogues of theorems established by Chen in \cite{HChen} in the setting of ordinary Hochschild homology.
+Our main results in this section are analogues of theorems established by Chen in \cite{HChen} in the setting of ordinary Hochschild homology.

-First, we need a few definitions. \begin{definition} Let $G$ be a derived group scheme acting on a derived stack $X$.
+First, we need the following definition. \begin{definition} Let $G$ be a derived group scheme acting on a derived stack $X$.
 The \emph{derived fixed locus} of the $G$-action is the following fiber product of derived stacks

-where $\pi$ is the projection and $a$ is the action map. \end{definition}
+where $\pi$ is the projection and $a$ is the action map. \end{definition} From now on all fixed loci are assumed to be derived.

-The following definition, in the underived setting, goes back to Grojnowski \cite{groj}, see \cite{Gan14} for a more recent reference.
-The following is just a derived version of the classical definition. \begin{definition} Let $e$ be a closed point in $E_T$.
-Let $S(e)$ be the set of subtori $T'\subset T$ such that $e$ belongs to $E_{T'}\subset E_T$.
-Then set We denote by $X^e$ the derived fixed locus of $X$ under the action of $T(e)$,